River Road Psychiatry, LLC

 No Show/Late Policy

 A minimum of 48 hours’ notice is required for cancellation of all appointments.
 If you miss your appointment without cancelling or cancel less than 48 hours in advance, you will be charged the full amount of the appointment using the card on file and at the time of the missed/late cancellation appointment.
 This includes initial appointments.
+Arriving 15+ minutes late for your appointment is considered a no show.
 You are responsible for remembering your appointment date and time.
 If a working email/phone number is on file and you elect to receive reminders, automated reminders may be sent but should not be solely relied upon for scheduling.

 More than three missed appointments within in a year may result in discharge from the practice.

 All forms, medication prior authorizations, letters, or other paperwork will be assessed a base fee and any time above 15 minutes will be billed at a prorated hourly fee.
 Fees will be charged to the patient’s credit card kept on file.
 Paperwork can take up to 10 business days to complete.

 *We do not complete Social Security Disability Insurance (SSDI) or Emotional Support Animal (ESA) paperwork/letters at this time.